drissamri/beautiful-jekyll/publications.md

 ## Talks

+<a href="https://speakerdeck.com/drissamri/serverless-lessons-learned-nike-brown-bag" target="_blank">**Serverless on AWS: lessons learned**</a>
+  This talk was giving during a brown bag session @ Nike ELC.
+An overview of lessons learned of building Serverless architectures on AWS.
+**28/03/2019**

 [**Introduction to JHipster**](https://speakerdeck.com/drissamri/introduction-to-jhipster) - [YouTube](https://youtu.be/lKzdgmoWIBo?list=LLATE3uiONzGMbrNW-I2DDPw&t=1461
 )
   This talk was given at Hogeschool UC Leuven-Limburg (UCCL).
 An introduction to JHipster for modern web development with Java.
 **19/09/2015**

 [**Web App Security - OWASP Top 10 2013**](https://speakerdeck.com/drissamri/web-app-security-owasp-top-10-2013)